 Why does the Time of the Day Matter?

 The time of the day matters because your body changes throughout the day.
 Your body has its own unique rhythm called the ‘circadian rhythm’.
 Your body temperature, temperature, metabolism rates, sleep patterns are all governed by your circadian clock.
 Similarly, the effect that exercise has on you always is influenced by your body’s natural rhythm.
 Exercising in the morning or the evening both has its own set of benefits.
 What works for others may not work for you.
-So with a little trial and error, you yourself will have to figure out which time of the day is the most beneficial for you.
+So with a little trial and error, you yourself will have to figure out which is the best time to workout for you.

 Working out early in the morning –